-Statement of Net Assets and Statement of Activities
+Statement of Net Position and Statement of Activities

-While this report contains the large number of funds used by the Technology Center to provide programs and activities, the view of the Technology Center looks at all financial transactions and asks the question, "How did we do financially during fiscal year 2021?"
-The statement of net assets and the statement of activities answer this question.
-These statements include all assets and liabilities using the accrual basis of accounting similar to the accounting system used by most private sector companies.
+While this report contains the large number of funds used by the Technology Center to provide programs and activities, the view of the Technology Center looks at all financial transactions and asks the question, "How did we do financially during fiscal year 2022?"
+The statement of net position and the statement of activities answer this question.
+These statements include all assets, liabilities, deferred outflows, and deferred inflows of resources using the accrual basis of accounting similar to the accounting system used by most private sector companies.
 This basis of accounting considers all the current year's revenues and expenses regardless of when cash was received or paid.

-These two statements report the Technology Center's net assets and changes in those assets.
-This change in net assets is important because it identifies whether the financial position of the Technology Center has improved or diminished, as a whole.
+These two statements report the Technology Center's net position and changes in those assets.
+This change in net position is important because it identifies whether the financial position of the Technology Center has improved or diminished, as a whole.
 The cause of this change may be the result of many factors, some financial, some not.
-Non-financial factors include the Technology Center's property tax base, current property tax laws in Oklahoma restricting revenue growth, facility conditions, required educational programs, and other factors.
+Non-financial factors include the Technology Center's property tax base, current property tax laws in Oklahoma restricting revenue growth, facility conditions, required educational programs, and other factors.2

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2021 (continued)
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2022 (continued)